How to open a Lifetime ISA

 How to get a Lifetime ISA

 You can get a Lifetime ISA in minutes by simply opening an account with your chosen provider.
 Some providers let you open and manage your LISA via an app instead of an online account - and we’re one of them.
-As well as having the market-leading Lifetime ISA interest rate, our LISA app is also award-winning, and trusted by over 350,000 first-time buyers.
+As well as having the market-leading Lifetime ISA interest rate, as a Tembo saver, you'll also get fee-free access to our award-winning mortgage service* when you're ready to buy, backed by our Best Mortgage Deal Guarantee.Find out more here.

 Can I open a Lifetime ISA with any bank?